Send the link below via email or IMCopy

 What would be the benefits of using iOS encryption?

 By working in group, can you identify the advantages of encryption used in Android OS?

 Please explain the disadvantages of this this Encryption

 Security feature provided by Windows OS to encrypt the data volume.

-BitLocker requires to have TMP (by default) to encrypt the hard drive volume.
+BitLocker requires to have TPM (by default) to encrypt the hard drive volume.

 This encryption tool protects the OS and user data stored on a drive

 BitLocker can also be used without TPM, which will need additional configuration of Group Policy or having script.